What does too easy, too hard and just right look like?

 Too easy

-- they can race through it, reading every word quickly, or
+• They can race through the book, reading every word quickly, or

 Don’t forget to check your child’s story comprehension.
 Ask your child about the story line, the characters, the main event and the ending.
 If they are confident readers they will be able to do this and it is a sign that they are ready for the next book band level.